Padma Lakshmi Rocks A Bikini & Poses On Her Knees In Throwback Instagram Video

 Padma Lakshmi shared a throwback video with fans on Instagram, which she tagged with Elle India.
-In the photo, she posed on her knees with her body to the side, as she dipped her long hair in the water and then flipped it back.
+In the photo, she posed on her knees with her body to the side, as she dipped her long hair into the water and then flipped it back.
 In the backdrop, you can see the rest of the pool along with a ton of palm trees.
 Fans noted, “Angel on Earth,” “Wow Padma you look great,” and “Love Goa!
 Looking beautiful as always Padma!”

 In addition, Padma shared a GIF of her cheering with a wine glass while attending an event at the Hammerstein Ballroom.
 The event was a fundraiser to support the Red Dress Collection, a fashion show to support the efforts of the American Heart Association.
-The dress she wore was a low cut, with a regular sleeve on the right hand side and a thin strap on her left.
+The dress she wore was low cut, with a regular sleeve on the right hand side, and a thin strap on her left.

 Previously, Padma discussed with Town and Country Magazine some of her favorite travel destinations and more.